Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Introduction

-A key requirement for practical QEC is achieving strong decoding performance within the coherence time of the quantum system, which demands extremely low latency and computational complexity~\cite{GoogleQuantumAI2023, GoogleQuantumAI2024, Terhal2015}.
-From a complexity standpoint, the belief propagation (BP) decoder \cite{Gallager1962} is preferred for sparse codes such as the surface code~\cite{Kitaev2003, Dennis2002, BravyiKitaev1998, Fowler2012} and quantum low-density parity-check (QLDPC) codes~\cite{Bravyi2024, MacKay2004, PanteleevKalachev2021IT, PanteleevKalachev2021}, due to its linear complexity.
-However, its performance is limited by the quantum degeneracy inherent in quantum codes~\cite{Poulin2008, Babar2015, LaiKuo2021}.
-To address this limitation, hybrid schemes combining BP with ordered statistics decoding (OSD) have been proposed, where OSD provides a strong post-processing stage at the cost of high complexity~\cite{PanteleevKalachev2021, RWBC2020}.
+A key requirement for practical QEC is achieving reliable decoding within the coherence time of the quantum system, which demands extremely low latency and low computational complexity~\cite{GoogleQuantumAI2023, GoogleQuantumAI2024, Terhal2015}.
+From a complexity standpoint, the belief propagation (BP) decoder \cite{Gallager1962} is a preferred candidate, especially for sparse codes such as the surface code~\cite{Kitaev2003, Dennis2002, BravyiKitaev1998, Fowler2012} and quantum low-density parity-check (QLDPC) codes~\cite{Bravyi2024, MacKay2004, PanteleevKalachev2021IT, PanteleevKalachev2021}, due to its linear complexity.
+However, its performance is severely limited by quantum degeneracy and short cycles inherent in quantum codes~\cite{Poulin2008, Babar2015, LaiKuo2021}.
+To mitigate this limitation, hybrid schemes that combine BP with ordered statistics decoding (OSD) have been proposed~\cite{PanteleevKalachev2021, RWBC2020}.
+While BP+OSD provides significantly improved decoding performance, the BP stage typically requires many iterations, resulting in high latency, and the OSD stage introduces substantial complexity overhead.

 Machine learning-based decoders, including feed-forward networks (FFNs)~\cite{Varsamopoulos2017}, convolutional neural networks (CNNs)~\cite{ChamberlandRonagh2018, JungAliHa2024}, and transformers~\cite{Bausch2024}, have also been investigated.
-However, their high complexity limits scalability to large code lengths.
-In contrast, the neural BP (NBP) decoder introduces trainable weights into the BP algorithm while preserving linear complexity~\cite{Nachmani2018, LiuPoulin2019, Miao2025}.
+However, their high complexity limits scalability to large-scale codes.
+In contrast, the neural BP (NBP) decoder augments the BP decoder with trainable weights while preserving linear complexity~\cite{Nachmani2018, LiuPoulin2019, Miao2025}.
 Despite this advantage, its performance still lags behind that of the BP+OSD decoder.
-Although NBP can be combined with OSD, end-to-end optimization is not feasible because OSD is non-differentiable.
+Although NBP can be combined with OSD, the non-differentiable operations of the OSD stage prevents end-to-end optimization by gradient descent.
+Consequently, the weights of NBP cannot be trained to work synergistically with the OSD stage.